RPknjd/Applied-DL/README.md

 6. Report:                  planned: 5h     Actual:

 ## Findings
 1. A model with filter pruning and group lasso regularization is faster during training and testing.
 This is a positive outcome, as reduced computation time can be a significant advantage.
-The training and testing time also decreased
+The training and testing time also decreased.
-2.
+2. The total sparsity across all layers is around 74.103%.
+Each layer has a different level of sparsity, with the convolutional layers being less sparse than the fully connected layers (fc1, fc2).